Share this page:

 Whether you are visiting the Zoo in person, joining a virtual program or looking for activities to do at home with your young animal lover, the Zoo has a variety of ways to support your child's learning and growth.

-Little zoogoers and their families can drop-in to explore animals and nature through creative, free-choice activity stations, water play, and story times.
+Come play at the Zoo!
+Little zoogoers can drop in to explore animals and nature with free-choice activity stations, water play, and story times.

 Cost: Free